ScuolaNormaleSuperiore/rag-guardrails/DOC/Logging.md

 [rag-guardrails] input allowed, stage='input', checks=length+injection_patterns+personal_data+injection_classifier, latency_ms=0.03
 ```

-One exception currently remains at `INFO`: while the prompt-injection
+One exception currently remains at `INFO`: while the local classifiers are
-classifier is being evaluated, pipeline reuse is still logged at that level.
+being evaluated, pipeline reuse is still logged at that level for either one.

 ## Logging boundaries